-The American Society for Metabolic and Bariatric Surgery describes two basic approaches to weight loss surgery:
+According to the American Society for Metabolic and Bariatric Surgery, there are two basic approaches to weight loss surgery:

-- Malabsorptive procedures that alter digestion, thus causing food to be poorly digested and incompletely absorbed.
+Malabsorptive procedures that alter digestion, causing food to be poorly digested and incompletely absorbed

-At Mountainside Hospital, we perform the following minimally invasive surgeries:
+At HackensackUMC Mountainside Hospital, we perform the following minimally invasive surgeries:

-Laparoscopic procedures for weight loss surgery employ the same principles as their "open" counterparts and produce similar excess weight loss.
-Not all patients are candidates for this approach, just as all bariatric surgeons are not trained in the advanced techniques required to perform this less invasive method.
+Laparoscopic procedures for weight loss employ the same principles as their "open" surgery counterparts and produce similar excess weight loss.
+However, not all patients are candidates for this approach and all bariatric surgeons are not trained in the advanced techniques required to perform this less invasive method.
 The American Society for Bariatric Surgery recommends that laparoscopic weight loss surgery should only be performed by surgeons who are experienced in both laparoscopic and open bariatric procedures.